 Close the opening we left in the middle of the pillow

-Start at one side and insert the needle a bit in on one side and then on the other side so the seam allowance get pushed inside and both sides get joined together (image 9).
+Start at one side and insert the needle a bit in on one side and then on the other side so the seam allowance gets pushed inside and both sides get joined together (image 9).

-This pillow is nicely stuffed, so i don’t pull the sides together right from the first stitches.
-I make a couple of them and then pull together so that the thread doesn’t break under the pressure.
+This pillow is nicely stuffed, so I don’t pull the sides together right from the first stitches.
+I make a couple of them and then pull them together so that the thread doesn’t break under the pressure.
 I am going to go all the way up until I close the hole.

 To finish the stitch, instead of making a knot I am going to stick the needle inside the pillow.
-Then, take it out on the other side, cut the remaining thread and the end of it would disappear in the inside of the pillow (image 10).
+Then, take it out on the other side, cut the remaining thread and the end of it would disappear into the inside of the pillow (image 10).